Name: Coriander, cilantro, Mexican or Chinese parsley (Coriandrum sativum).

-Foliage: tri-lobed (compound) fan-shaped leaves.
+Foliage: coriander leaves are tri-lobed (compound) fan-shaped leaves.
 Thin, bright green, strongly aromatic.
 Similar in appearance to flat-leaved parsley.

-Soil: performs well in most soils but dislikes clay and will not tolerate waterlogging.
+Soil: coriander plants perform well in most soils, but dislike clay and will not tolerate over-watering.

 Flowering and fruiting: summer flowering.
 Tiny white to pale pink flowers are carried in groups on a flattened flower head (called an umbel).
-Small, fruit become round, brown, woody seed-capsules.
+Small fruit becomes round, brown, woody seed-capsules.

 Feeding: add a controlled-release fertiliser at planting time.